ainephelan/ainephelan.github.io/about.markdown

 permalink: /about/
 ---

 Hello!
 I'm Áine.
 I do data science.
 I'm working mostly in Python and SQL.
-I enjoy learning and the more I learn, the more I build, the more I enjoy building.
+I enjoy learning and the more I learn, the more I build.
+The more I build, the more I enjoy building.

-What I like about data is how it touches *everything*; it is applicable in every field.
-Instead of a profession narrowing your horizons to some few, discrete, specific areas, data opens the world right up to you.
+What I like about data is that it touches *everything*; it is applicable in every field.
+Instead of a job narrowing your horizons to some few, discrete, specific areas, data opens the world right up to you, serves it up on a platter.

 Also I just really dig the analysis of it all.
 When you get your Keyser Söze moments, when the puzzle pieces all slot into place, I mean, is there anything more satisfying?